jetmore/swaks/RELEASE/README.txt

 INSTALL
 ------------------------------
 Swaks is designed to be a self contained script.
-It should run on any system that has Perl installed, although its capabilites may be limited by which modules are installed.
+It should run on any system that has Perl installed, although its capabilities may be limited by which modules are installed.

 To get a view of what Swaks can and cannot do on a given system, run: